BobGerman/Ignite24-Labs/LAB-441/instructions.md

 }
 ```

-## Upload the declarative agent to Microsoft 365
+#### Step 4: Package and upload the declarative agent to Microsoft 365

 Next, upload your declarative agent to your Microsoft 365 tenant.